amygdala/code-snippets/ml/kubeflow-pipelines/sbtb/README.md

-# "Bikes & Weather" training + serving pipeline
+# Kubeflow Pipeline: "Bikes & Weather" training + serving

 ## Introduction

-This Kubeflow pipeline trains a TF2 model on a dataset of bike rental information.
+This Kubeflow pipeline trains a TensorFlow 2 model (specifically, a Keras model) on a dataset of bike rental information.
 It predicts duration of bike rental for given trip configuration (starting rental station, end station, day of week, time of start, weather details, etc.)

 Then, the model is served on the KF cluster using TF-serving.